Michigan Court Records

 What are Misdemeanors in Michigan?

-Misdemeanors in Michigan are criminal acts that are considered less intense than a felony but more intense than a civil infraction.
-Misdemeanors are enforced by the local and state police and are processed in the district court.
-A misdemeanor offense is punishable by law with a jail sentence of up to a year or two years.
-The jail sentence may also be accompanied with a fine or any other punishment that the court deems fit.
-Generally, misdemeanor offenses are differentiated from felonies based on the following factors;
+In Michigan, misdemeanors are criminal offenses considered less serious than felonies but more serious than civil infractions.
+They are enforced by the local and state police and are processed in the district court.
+A misdemeanor conviction can result in up to one year in jail, or up to two years for high court misdemeanors, along with fines or other penalties the court finds appropriate.
+Generally, misdemeanors are differentiated from felonies based on the following factors:

-- The monetary value of the property stolen.
+- The value of the property stolen

 What are Examples of Misdemeanors in Michigan?

-Misdemeanors in Michigan are categorized into three groups which include; Misdemeanors punishable by up to 93 days in jail, misdemeanors punishable by up to one year in jail, high court misdemeanors.
-Examples of misdemeanors punishable by up to 93 days in jail include;
+In Michigan, misdemeanors are classified into three categories: those punishable by up to 93 days in jail, those punishable by up to one year in jail, and high court misdemeanors.
+Examples of 93-day misdemeanors include:

-- Assault and battery
+- Simple assault and battery

-Examples of misdemeanors punishable by up to one year in jail include;
+Examples of misdemeanors punishable by up to one year in jail include:

 Examples of high court misdemeanors include:

-- Negligent homicide (by vehicle).
+- Negligent homicide with a vehicle

-- Domestic violence
+- Aggravated domestic violence

 - Prostitution